sato3238/pot-sdk-doc/Install_Python_Interpreter_Windows10.md

 There is no python interpreter on Windows so we need to install it.

-> We strongly recommend Python Version 3.7.3.
-This is because PAM's embedding python has that version.
+> We support Python Version 3.7.3.

 ## Install Python 3.7.3